sgonzalezr94/sgonzalezr94/README.md

 - 👀 Software Engineer & Computer Scientist from Cali, Colombia.
 - 👨‍💻 Currently working @ [Endava](https://www.endava.com/), I'm a Development Lead & Consultant for Bogota's Delivery Unit.
 - 🧰 Most of the time I'm leading effective teams🧑‍🤝‍🧑to produce high quality code🚀to meet our client's interests and business goals💼🥇.
-- 🖥️ Backend Engineering - Python 🐍, NodeJS and C#.
+- 🖥️ Backend Engineering - Python 🐍, NodeJS and Go.
-- 🌱 I’m currently learning GoLang & expanding my System Design knowledge ([Here](https://dataintensive.net/)📖 you'll find a great resource for this).
+- 🌱 I'm getting better at GoLang & expanding my System Design knowledge ([Here](https://dataintensive.net/)📖 you'll find a great resource for this).
 - 💞️ I’m looking to collaborate on the main Python tools for Web/Backend Development used nowadays such as Django and Flask.
 - 📫 How to reach me
   - 📧 sebastiang1493@gmail.com